curv3d/curv/docs/advanced/Tail_Call.rst

 target support, it is very complex and difficult to do so in the general case.
-You could identify groups of functions that recursively call each other (a mutual recursion group), inline expand all of the functions of each group into a single uber-function, use variables and a state machine to keep track of which function is currently executing within the uber-function.
+You could identify groups of functions that recursively call each other (a mutual recursion group), inline expand all of the functions of each group into a single uber-function.
+Each uber-function has an outer ``while`` loop, and uses variables and a state machine to keep track of which function is currently executing within the uber-function.
 The resulting code would be quite slow on a GPU, so you want to optimize the code and get rid of the variables.
 GLSL, SPIR-V and WebAssembly don't have goto statements, so you need to convert a control flow graph (CFG) into high level structured